 One of the main issues in mining is the waste that comes, for instance, from the chemical processing of the mineral.
 Said waste is often stored in large tailings, which creates a huge environmental impact and potential hazards for the communities close to them.

 The truth is that there is a high environmental risk in mining countries.
 For instance, in Chile, there are over 700 tailings all around the country.
-Sadly, accidents related to these tailings may happen, like the burst of a dam from the company Vale in Brazil.
+Sadly, accidents related to these tailings may happen, as the burst of a dam from the company Vale in Brazil.

 In August 2018, our client, a leading company in raw materials extraction, storage, and production of derivatives, was seeking to reduce its environmental impact by repurposing the materials found in tailings, in an effort to contribute to the circular economy.